secretstartups/handbook/customer-success/tam/gainsight/license-usage/index.html.md

 ## License Utilization in Gainsight

 License Utilization is calculated on a subscription level.
 In Gainsight, we roll up data from all subscriptions under an account and display it at the account level.
 Billable User Count comes from Operational Metrics for both SaaS and Self-Managed customers (Self-Managed data is limited to customers in version 14.0 or later).
 Subscription data is brought over from Zuora.
-If you believe there is inaccurate data for an account, see how to [report bad data](https://about.gitlab.com/handbook/customer-success/tam/gainsight/license-usage/#reporting-bad-data) below.

-You can watch the [5 minute Gainsight license utilization overview video](https://youtu.be/ZqpmxoUy6EE) for the visuals and ways to leverage the tooling.
+If you believe there is inaccurate data for an account, see how to [report bad data](/handbook/customer-success/tam/gainsight/license-usage/#reporting-bad-data) below.

 There are three main fields we use at the Instance and Namespace level (generally subscription-level, too) for License Utilization data: